 "What do you expect the meld to find, Jim?
 Am I guilty or innocent?"

 "I don't know.
 You're a complicated woman.
 And you've changed greatly over the years I've known you.
-I do know the Christine Chapel of today would not betray me with Roger."
+I do know the Christine Chapel of today wouldn't betray me with Roger."

 "You're right.
 I'd have to be capable of love to do that."
 She looked down.